ATAS (Amazing Task and Assignment System) Developer Guide

 - Open a console, navigate to the

-This will run ATAS with the commands written ininput.txt
+This will run ATAS with the commands written ininput.txtand compare its output with the text fileEXPECTED.txt.

 5. DevOps